Housing yearly report

 Tenant satisfaction

-We commissioned a third party to survey around 1,000 of our residents per year and enable us to understand their satisfaction across a range of measures laid out by the Regulator of Social Housing.
+Every year, we commission a third party to survey around 1,000 of our residents and enable us to understand satisfaction across a range of measures laid out by the Regulator of Social Housing.

 Full breakdown of our tenant satisfaction measures